AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Built the final layout out of three from the previous day using #HTML and #CSS.

 **Thoughts**: “A slow day is better than a no show." -Anonymous

+### R1D14: June 14

+**Today's Progress**: Reviewed the 3 previously built #HTML and #CSS layouts and noted some areas for improvements.
+Additionally went through 5 new challenging layouts which need to be built only with floats.

+**Thoughts**: "We go get!!" -Leon Noel